Ajay-T/shopify-ad-generator/README.md

 # Shopify Ad Generator Overview

 This project is a take-home assessment application that demonstrates an end-to-end solution integrating **web scraping**, **AI-based ad creative generation**, and a polished **React** user interface.
-The application accepts a Shopify product URL (and optionally an image), scrapes product details (title, description, price, image), generates ad text using **OpenAI GPT-3.5-turbo** and ad images using **DALL·E**, and simulates publishing these creatives on an ad platform.
+The application accepts a Shopify product URL, scrapes product details (title, description, price, image), generates ad text using **OpenAI GPT-3.5-turbo** and ad images using **DALL·E**, and simulates publishing these creatives on an ad platform.

 ---